New Nauru Stadium

-The New Nauru Stadium is a multi-use stadium currently under construction on the Pacific island nation of Nauru.
+The New Nauru Stadium is a proposed multi-use stadium on the Pacific island nation of Nauru.
+The 1,000-seat stadium will have an artificial turf playing surface and is part of the larger Nauru Sports Centre which contains two floors of indoor facilities.
+The entire project is expected to cost at least AU$104m.

 Location

 The stadium is located on Portion 230 in the Meneng District’s interior plateau, also known as Topside.
 The government of Nauru has identified the area around the stadium as a key location for land reclamation and future development, including a sustainably-designed neighborhood, as part of the Higher Ground Initiative.

 History

 Since at least 2011, the government of Nauru had planned to construct a new 10,000-seat national stadium on reclaimed phosphate mining land in the interior of the island as part of the nation's unsuccessful bid to host the 2017 Pacific Mini Games.
 The venue, with a projected construction cost of AUD $4.2 million, would then have served as the home of Australian rules football in Nauru.

 In July 2022, it was announced that Nauru had been selected to host the 2026 Micronesian Games, the first time the nation had been selected as host.
 As part of the announcement, minister of sports Maverick Eoe announced the upcoming construction of relevant and much-needed sports infrastructure projects, including an athletics stadium.
 The stadium would be modeled after the Majuro Track and Field Stadium, built to host the 2024 edition of the same tournament.
 The Marshall Islands stadium also includes an association football pitch.

 Financial assistance for preparation for the tournament was offered from donor partners.
 These funds would be used, in part, for infrastructure projects.
 Several days after the original announcement, Minister for Sports Eoe stated that Nauru was hoping for additional donors to build the stadium and a proper weightlifting gym facility.
 During a November 2022 state visit, the government of Taiwan agreed to fund and assist with planning of the 2026 Micronesian Games, including covering the costs of the track and field stadium and other necessary facilities.
 The next step was for Nauru to present detailed plans and costing for the project.

 In October 2022, deputy minister Jesse Jeremiah and secretary for sports Dagan Kaierua visited Majuro to inspect the stadium.
 In April 2023, blasting operations began in the Meneng District to construct an access road for the new stadium.
 In August, Taiwan’s deputy minister of foreign affairs Chung Kwang Tien visited the site to assess the progress of clearing and leveling the land which was formerly used for phosphate mining.
 The earthworks were being performed by the Nauru Rehabilitation Corporation and the Republic of Nauru Phosphate Corporation (RONPhos).